guestdaniel/Guestetal2024_ProfileAnalysisHL/docs.md

 ## Julia
 Julia was used to generate figures and perform the computational modeling.
-This repository is itself a Julia package that can be used as normal once the correct custom dependencies are installed.
+This repository is itself a Julia package that we recommend working from by using it as your environment (i.e., open a REPL in this folder, press `]`, and then type `activate .`).
-There are three such requirements: `AuditorySignalUtils.jl`, `AuditoryNerveFiber.jl`, and `UtilitiesPA`.
+The code can be used once the correct custom dependencies are installed and the environment precompiles successfully.
-Please contact the corresponding author with questions or concerns.
+There are three such requirements: `AuditorySignalUtils.jl`, `AuditoryNerveFiber.jl`, and `UtilitiesPA`, described below.

 ### AuditorySignalUtils.jl
 AuditorySignalUtils.jl is a small collection of auditory synthesis utilities in Julia.